thenexthub/Codira/docs/ErrorHandlingRationale.md

 #### Error types

 `NSError` and `CFError` should implement the `Error` protocol.
-It should be possible to turn an arbitrary Swift `enum` that conforms to `Error` into an `NSError` by using the qualified type name as the domain key, the enumerator as the error code, and turning the payload into user data.
+It should be possible to turn an arbitrary Codira `enum` that conforms to `Error` into an `NSError` by using the qualified type name as the domain key, the enumerator as the error code, and turning the payload into user data.

 Recognizing system enums as error domains is a matter of annotation.
-Most likely, Swift will just special-case a few common domains in the first release.
+Most likely, Codira will just special-case a few common domains in the first release.

 #### Objective-C method error patterns